mbnq/RA2YRBF/README.md

 - Use BF_LAUNCHER.exe to run the mod
 - Yuri is the main opponent, play against him
-- Brute Force is still in a very early beta phase, which means bugs, glitches, and crashes will occur.
+- Brute Force is still in a very early beta phase, which means bugs, glitches, and crashes will occur

 ***********************************************************************
 **Work in progress:**